Andrea78Epis/CI-CD-Microservice-su-OpenShift-with-helm/README.md

 This project is a complete DevOps pipeline that deploys a Flask microservice on Red Hat OpenShift using GitHub Actions, Docker, and Helm.

-It includes a simple REST API with persistent storage using SQLite (ephemeral file-based storage).
+It includes a simple REST API with ephemeral file-based storage using SQLite.

 ---